lias-laboratory/stableunstable_electricitypriceforecasting/README.md

 of AI techniques: statistical (STAT), Machine Learning (ML), and Deep Learning (DL), and in each class we consider the following methods: (i) STAT: ARIMA, HoltWinter, (ii) ML: Multiple Linear regression, SVM, Extreme Gradient Boosting, Random Forest and (iii) DL:
 LSTM.
-All algorithms can be found in the src file and have been implemented using Python 3.7.13, tensorflow 2.8.2, keras 2.8.0.
+All algorithms can be found in the src file and have been implemented using Google Collab notebooks currently running Python 3.7.13, tensorflow 2.8.2, keras 2.8.0.

-### Data
+### Dataset

 The electricity prices of the Portuguese market are loaded from the [Redes Energ ́eticas Nacionais (REN)](https://mercado.ren.pt/EN/Electr/MarketInfo/MarketResults/OMIE/Pages/Prices.aspx "REN") website.